 - Completion of 60 semester units or 90 quarter units of degreeapplicable courses, - 2.
-Minimum grade of "C" (or "P") for each course in the major, and - 3.
-Completion of Intersegmental General Education Transfer Curriculum (IGETC) and/ or the California State University General Education (CSU-GE) Breadth Requirements. .
+Minimum grade of "C" (or "P") for each course in the major, and - Completion of Intersegmental General Education Transfer Curriculum (IGETC) for CSU, the California State University General Education (CSU-GE) Breadth Requirement, IGETC for STEM or CSU for STEM.